-The student must maintain a minimum 3.0 cumulative graduate-level grade point average (GPA) and be enrolled for credit each term of the academic year (unless the student has obtained a leave of absence).
-After completion of 9 graded credit hours, if a student's cumulative graduate GPA falls below 3.0 this places the student's assistantship and place in the program in jeopardy.
-If a student's cumulative graduate GPA falls below 3.0 the student will be placed on ACADEMIC PROBATION by the Office of Graduate Studies.
-ACADEMIC PROBATION means that the student is not eligible to hold a graduate assistantship or advance to candidacy.
+Students must maintain a minimum 3.0 cumulative graduate-level grade point average (GPA) and be enrolled for credit each term of the academic year (unless the student has obtained a leave of absence).
+After completion of 9 graded credit hours, if a student's cumulative graduate GPA falls below 3.0, the Office of Graduate Studies will place the student on ACADEMIC PROBATION.
+ACADEMIC PROBATION means that the student is not eligible to hold a graduate assistantship, have a dissertation committee appointed (i.e. have a GO-16D approved), or advance to candidacy.
 The student has until the completion of a further 9 nine graded credit hours to raise their cumulative graduate GPA back to 3.0 or above.
-A student on academic probation who fails to raise their cumulative graduate GPA to 3.0 within 9 graded credit hours will permanently lose their graduate assistantship.
-In addition to maintaining a cumulative graduate GPA of 3.0 graduate students must ensure that in each term their graduate GPA is 3.0 or better.
-If a graduate student's term GPA falls below 3.0, or the student receives a grade of C or below the student may be eligible WARNING STATUS.
-The student may only be eligible for WARNING STATUS once, on the 2nd occasion ACADEMIC PROBATION follows.
+A student on ACADEMIC PROBATION who fails to raise their cumulative graduate GPA to 3.0 within 9 graded credit hours OR allows their cumulative graduate GPA to fall below 3.0 a second time will have their admission to the program cancelled.